Kairak Waterfall is the largest of the seven waterfalls that adorn the slopes of the Turgen Gorge

-Kairak Waterfall is the largest of the seven waterfalls adorning the slopes of the Turgen Gorge.
-Its height is about 55 m (180 ft).
-On the way to Kairak Waterfall you can visit Chinturgen moss spruce forests.
-Their uniqueness lies in the fact that they grow on moss, about 40 cm (16 in) thick.
+This 55-meter (180 ft) high waterfall is one of the most popular attractions of Almaty Province.
+On your way to Kairak Waterfall you can also visit the unique Chinturgen spruce forest, which grows on moss about 40 cm (16 in) thick.
 The sun's rays do not penetrate the tree crowns, and therefore, pockets of permafrost have been preserved here since the Ice Age.